Catherine Chidgey

 Catherine Chidgey (born 8 April 1970) is a New Zealand novelist, short-story writer and university lecturer.
-She has published nine novels.
-Her honours include the inaugural Prize in Modern Letters; the Katherine Mansfield Fellowship to Menton, France; Best First Book at both the New Zealand Book Awards and the Commonwealth Writers' Prize (South East Asia and Pacific Region); the Acorn Foundation Fiction Prize at the Ockham New Zealand Book Awards on two occasions; and the Janet Frame Fiction Prize.
+She has published nine novels, including The Wish Child.
+Her honours include the inaugural Prize in Modern Letters; the Katherine Mansfield Fellowship to Menton, France; Best First Book at both the New Zealand Book Awards and the Commonwealth Writers' Prize (South East Asia and Pacific Region); the top prize for Fiction at the New Zealand Book Awards on two occasions; and the Janet Frame Fiction Prize.

 Early life and family

 Chidgey was born in Auckland and grew up in the Hutt Valley.
 At Victoria University of Wellington she completed a BSc in Psychology, and a BA in German Language and Literature.
 In 1993 she was awarded a German Academic Exchange Service scholarship to study at the Freie Universität Berlin.
 She returned to Victoria University in 1997 to complete an MA in Creative Writing under Bill Manhire.

 As of 2021 she lives in Hamilton with her husband and daughter.
 Chidgey has explained that the 13-year gap between her third and fourth novels was due to infertility issues keeping her from writing; she and her husband finally had their daughter in 2015.